scality/metalk8s/docs/operation/troubleshooting/general_kubernetes_resource_errors.rst

 If you encounter an "undefined backend" error while using the MetalK8s GUI, perform the following checks:

 #.
-Check that the ingress pods are running.
+Check that the ingress controller pods are running.

    .. code-block:: shell